You’ve poured blood, sweat, and tears into your business. When it’s time to sell, you deserve to be compensated well.

 While you’re preparing your business for sale, it shouldn’t suffer.
 Selling takes time and energy, and getting too caught up in the process has the potential to undermine your ability to keep your business running smoothly.

-Chart out in advance what you’ll need to do to sell your business.
+Chart out your exit strategy well in advance.
 For instance, will you be chasing outstanding invoices?
 Are you going to be digging through your back office for financial records?
 What sorts of improvements will you make to your business to make it more attractive to buyers?

 Even if it’s hard to determine to the hour how much time you’ll need for each task, figuring out your commitments will help you get your priorities straight, and plan what kind of professionals you need to hire.